 Our attorney advises us that although teacher candidates do not have the same legal standing as regular teachers, many of their responsibilities and protections are the same.
-G. S. 115C-307 imposes upon teacher candidates the same responsibilities and grants them the same authorities in regard to discipline as regular teachers.
-G. S. 115C-309 grants to teacher candidates the same legal protection as a regular teacher.
-It provides that the teacher candidate under the supervision of a licensed teacher or principal shall have "the protection of the laws accorded the licensed teacher."
+G. S. 115C-307

 What are the health requirements for teacher candidates?

 All teacher candidates and graduate Interns are required to file a completed Health Examination Certificate with the Student Teaching Placement Coordinator prior to visiting the schools.
 Additionally, Criminal Background Checks may be required for each school system.